-- A range of information is published including an annual report of internal audit, the financial statements, the annual report of external auditor and this annual governance statement, which contains an action plan demonstrating a commitment to continuous improvement. - All reports are subject to a robust internal review process to ensure they are presented in an understandable style. - The performance information set out in the financial statements is prepared in consideration of the presentational approach adopted by other similar authorities. - There is an open data section on the Council's website. - Implementation of external audit recommendations is monitored by the Financial Services Manager and Deputy Section 151 officer. - Implementation of internal audit recommendations is monitored by the Corporate Assurance and Improvement Manager and reported to senior management and the Audit & Ethics Committee. - The Corporate Assurance and Improvement Manager is provided with direct unfettered access to the Chair and Vice Chairs of the Audit & Ethics Committee. - The Council submits itself to external peer reviews including by the Local Government Association, and in May 2017 welcomed an equalities and diversity peer review and challenge.
+Arı rangements in place Effectiveness and future developments • A range of information is published including an annual report of internal audit, the financial statements, the annual report of external auditor and this annual governance statement, which contains an As outlined in the action plan arising from last year's annual governance statement, the contracts register was updated and published.
+Details of senior officer salaries were also published. action plan demonstrating a commitment to continuous improvement.
+The Annual Audit Letter for 2015/16 provided assurance over the Council's financial control and overall governance • All reports are subject to a robust internal review process to ensure they are presented in an understandable style. arrangements.
+The presentation of the Council's financial statements was • The performance information set out in the financial statements is prepared in consideration of the presentational approach adopted by other similar authorities. redesigned for 2016/17 to make them easier to read and for stakeholders to understand.
+The design of this annual governance statement has also been updated to make it easier to read, and it has been prepared in line with good practice guidelines published by the Chartered Institute of • There is an open data section on the Council's website.
+Public Finance & Accountability (CIPFA).
+Furthermore, the draft financial statements and annual governance statement • Implementation of external audit recommendations is monitored by the Financial Services Manager and Deputy Section 151 officer. are being published one month earlier than previous years; this provides stakeholders with more timely information and new publication timetables have been met a year ahead of schedule. • Implementation of internal audit recommendations is monitored by the Corporate Assurance and Improvement Manager and reported to senior management and the Audit & Ethics In May 2017 the Council welcomed an external review which resulted in it being the first and only district authority to be reaccredited as "excellent" under the equalities framework for local government. • Committee.
+The Corporate Assurance and Improvement Manager is provided with direct unfettered access to the Chair and Vice Chairs of the Audit & Ethics Committee.
+An internal audit review of the Council's governance arrangements for jointly managed organisations and partnerships has been scheduled for 2017.
+In line with recommended practice the results of this review will be published.
+See Action 6. • The Council submits itself to external peer reviews including by the Local Government Association, and in May 2017 welcomed an equalities and diversity peer review and challenge.
 Action plans arising from these reviews are monitored by the senior management team.

-- An internal audit review of governance arrangements for jointly managed organisations and partnerships is scheduled for 2017. - Invitations to tender are published.
+Whilst the Council's corporate performance information is published within Cabinet and scrutiny committee reports and in the financial statements, in 2017 this information will be made easier for stakeholders to access because it will be added to the open data section of the website.
+See Action 7 . • An internal audit review of governance arrangements for jointly managed organisations and partnerships is scheduled for 2017.
+In September 2017 the internal audit service will partake in an independent external quality assessment.
+The results will be reported to senior management and the Audit & Ethics Committee and the service improvement plan will be updated to reflect the results of the review.
+See Action 8 . • Invitations to tender are published.